Krylov Complexity of Supersymmetric SYK Models: Discussion

 \section{Discussion}

 This paper explored the effect of supersymmetry breaking on Krylov complexity in the $\mathcal{N}=2$ SYK model using two types of deformations of the Hamiltonian.
-The first deformation was an irrelevant deformation which broke $\mathcal{N}=2$ supersymmetry down to $\mathcal{N}=1$, while also breaking other symmetries of the model, including $U(1)$ and $U(1)_R$ symmetries.
+The first deformation was an irrelevant deformation which broke $\mathcal{N}=2$ supersymmetry down to $\mathcal{N}=1$, but preserved a remnant chiral symmetry of the self-adjoint supercharge.
 The deformation continuously deformed the anticommutation relations between fermions, effectively rotating them relative to canonical fermions.
 In a holographic context, the deformation preserved the gravitational sector which occurs in the infrared.
-The second deformation was a mass deformation which broke $\mathcal{N}=2$ down directly to $\mathcal{N}=0$ through the introduction of a free Hamiltonian, while leaving other symmetries like $U(1)$ unaffected.
+The second deformation was a mass deformation which broke $\mathcal{N}=2$ down directly to $\mathcal{N}=0$ through the introduction of a free Hamiltonian, but preserved the global $U(1)$ symmetry.
 The deformation augmented the gravitational picture by modifying the low-energy dynamics.

-The effect of the deformations was first studied in terms of the energy spectrum and level statistics.
-The irrelevant deformation broke the BPS degeneracy, increasing the ground state energy but leaving it positive.
-The energy gap between BPS and non-BPS states decreased continuously with increasing deformation strength until closing at $\epsilon \approx 0.1$.
-The level statistics consistently exhibited a high density of closely spaced states, even at large deformation strengths.
-The mass deformation eliminated the BPS degeneracy and energy gap for parametrically small deformation strengths.
-The ground state energy became negative, consistent with a complete breaking of supersymmetry.
-The spectral density after the mass deformation resembled a Gaussian distribution, while the level spacings followed a Poisson distribution, similar to the $\mathcal{N}=0$ SYK model.
+The effect of the deformations was first studied through the level statistics and random matrix properties of each theory.
+The undeformed $\mathcal{N}=2$ SYK model has a large degeneracy of zero-energy BPS states.
+In the non-BPS sector, states are divided according to whether they are annihilated by $Q$ or $Q^\dagger$, and the symmetry class within this sector is GUE, GSE, or GOE depending on $N$ and $f$, with a two- to four-fold degeneracy.
+The UV deformation lifts the BPS degeneracy and raises the ground state energy while keeping it positive.
+The gap between the BPS and non-BPS states closes continuously with increasing $\epsilon$, vanishing around $\epsilon \approx 0.25$, and the deformed spectrum is entirely non-BPS with GOE or GSE statistics.
+The mass deformation also lifts the BPS degeneracy, but drives the ground state energy negative even for parametrically small deformation strengths, signaling a complete breaking of supersymmetry.
+As $\epsilon$ increases, the level statistics transition first to a GUE regime and then to Poisson at large deformation strengths, with the degeneracy structure completely broken, resembling the $\mathcal{N}=0$ SYK model.

 Following this preliminary analysis, a Krylov subspace analysis was conducted on both deformations, which explored the Krylov dimension, Lanczos sequence, and Krylov complexity and entropy.
 The results are summarized as follows.